 The break-even point in units for the month for your widgets breaks down to:

 $15,000 / ($25 – $5) = $15,000 / $20 = 750 units

-The company will be profitable for the month once the 751st unit is sold.
+You company becomes profitable for the month once you sell 751st widget.

 If your company sells more than one product, you need to calculate the break-even point for each product you sell.
 That’s because the variable costs for each product are different.
 Your company may sell the same product but it has different sizes or varieties.
 You need to calculate the break-even point for those varying sizes, because the price changes and more raw materials go into them.

 Tweaking the price in the formula for the break-even point can make the number of units go up or down.
 For example, if you change the price of the widgets in the above example to $30, your formula would become: $15,000 / ($30 – $5) = $15,000 / $25 = 600 units.
 This reduces the number of units you need to sell by 150.
 However, raising the price may make customers think twice about buying your widgets.
 You can lower the price of the widgets, but you must make up for the lower price by having a higher volume.